UweGerdes/frontend-development/docker-server.md

 ```

 The mysql container exposes port 3306 but we don't expose it on the host system.
 The php-fpm container get's a direct link.

+You may want to supply a directory with sql scripts to be executed on first run with `-v $(pwd)/src/mysql:/entrypoint-initdb.d`.

 To keep the database on your host you could add `-v /srv/docker/mysql:/var/lib/mysql` to the run command.